booniepepper/gachagacha-game/README.md

 buttons, and the big folk sure love it...

 This is a very simple game built with [LÖVE](https://love2d.org) for the very young.
-When launched it runs full-screen and pressing keyboard keys

 GachaGacha gets its name from ガチャガチャ, a Japanese onomatopoeia for the clacking sound of a keyboard.

+## Controls

+Any key: Make noises and animals

 ## Downloads